SomajitDey/ipfs-chat/README.md

 To achieve this, `ipfs-chat` uses its own connection manager and does not use the [basic connection manager](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#basic-connection-manager) that ships with `go-ipfs`.

 The IPFS repo is also garbage-cleaned frequently to clear any irrelevant (unpinned) blocks.
 Less blocks in cache means smaller *IHAVE* lists and thereby less providing to directly connected peers.
+Simple `ipfs repo gc` was not trustworthy as it could delete newly downloaded, unpinned blocks during shared file downloads.
+Instead, `ipfs-chat` runs its own garbage cleaner.

 Note that the connection manager and frequent repo cleanup reduce bandwidth only at the cost of CPU.